Electric motor test stand: Drone brushless motor testing

 Brushless motors are often used as a propulsion component for UAS (Unmanned Aerial System).
 In order to optimize your flight time or lift capacity, the brushless motor should be carefully selected by testing it.
 Different tests can be executed such as endurance testing, flight replays, reliability testing, or pass/fail tests for quality control.
-RCbenchmark (Tyto Robotics Inc.) is the main manufacturer of test stands specialized for UAS propulsion testing.
+Tyto Robotics Inc. is the main manufacturer of test stands specialized for UAS propulsion testing.

 Noise analysis

 A noise analysis is performed by means of a suitable excitation function.
 The test function should be selected so that all the forces that produce noise can be analyzed by respective sensors.
 The most common sources of noise are rolling bearings, commutators, and electric forces.

 Regenerative testing

 Electrical machines, which are energized and driven from the outside, induce a voltage which can be measured on the connection lines of the machine.
 The induced voltage is proportional to the speed and excitation.
 The course of the induced voltage gives information about the windings and the characteristics of the excitement around the circumference.

 The measurement of the induced voltage provides a simple method to diagnose the electromagnetic behavior of the motor.
 Regularities are derived from a moving conductor loop in a constant magnetic field.